Traffic systems are part of a larger system

 Rethinking how we get from point A to point B means applying new technology and new policies to old assumptions and habits.
 It means improving the drivers' experience, not just where and when they drive.
 And it could lead to advances in the cars we drive, the roads we drive them on, and the public transit we might take instead.

 For example, seeing a city's traffic in a consolidated, real-time view can help anticipate problems, alleviate congestion and decrease emergency-response times.
-IBM Intelligent Transportation (US), a compliment to the Intelligent Operations Center for Smarter Cities, enables advanced analysis of the many factors that make up traffic flow, and gives planners and responders a comprehensive look at the state of their city's roadways on ground level.
+IBM Intelligent Transportation, a complement to the Intelligent Operations Center for Smarter Cities, enables advanced analysis of the many factors that make up traffic flow, and gives planners and responders a comprehensive look at the state of their city's roadways on ground level.

-For the fourth year in a row, IBM has performed a comprehensive survey of 8,042 drivers in 20 cities.
-Drivers were asked a total of 27 questions, such as the duration of their longest commute, their best and worst roadways and how gas prices affect their choices.
+In 2011, IBM performed its fourth comprehensive Commuter Pain Study.
+8,042 drivers in 20 cities were asked a total of 27 questions, such as the duration of their longest commute, their best and worst roadways and how gas prices affect their choices.

 Here's how the cities stack up: